Journal of Exposure Science and Environmental Epidemiology

 The Journal of Exposure Science and Environmental Epidemiology (JESEE) is a peer-reviewed scientific journal focused on exposure science for professionals in a wide range of environmental and public health disciplines.
 It was established in 1991 as the Journal of Exposure Analysis and Environmental Epidemiology and obtained its current name in 2006.
-The Journal of Exposure Science and Environmental Epidemiology (JESEE) is the official journal of the International Society of Exposure Science (ISES).
+It is the official journal of the International Society of Exposure Science (ISES).
 It is published in 6 issues per year in print and online by Springer Nature and the editor-in-chief is Elaine A. Cohen Hubal.
-According to the Journal Citation Reports, Journal of Exposure Science and Environmental Epidemiology has a 2020 impact factor of 5.563, ranking it 56th out of 274 in the category Environmental Sciences.
+According to the Journal Citation Reports, the journal has a 2020 impact factor of 5.563, ranking it 56th out of 274 in the category Environmental Sciences.